orangethree33/FCND-Estimation-CPP/Write_up.md

  - a completed estimator that meets the performance criteria for each of the steps by submitting:
    - `QuadEstimatorEKF.cpp`
    - `config/QuadEstimatorEKF.txt`

- - a re-tuned controller that, in conjunction with the tuned estimator, is capable of meeting the criteria laid out in Step 6 by submitting:
    - `QuadController.cpp`
    - `config/QuadControlParams.txt`